manjaro-libhybris/manjaro-arm-tools/README.md

 This script is only for package maintainers of Manjaro-ARM.

 This script assumes that you have enabled GPG signing on your machine, that you have a working key-pair and that you have a user on the Manjaro-ARM main server.
+The `-p` option needs to be only the package.
+Not the full path to the package.

 It will gpg sign and uploud the package you mention to the Manjaro-ARM main server.